LEGALLY ASSISTED MEDIATION

-Adelaide Family Mediation collaborates with several established Legal Services to provide Legally Assisted FDR.
-In some cases, we can assist you in finding legal representation, or you can bring your existing lawyer.
-Both parties require a lawyer to be present for this process to occur.
+Adelaide Family Mediation collaborates closely with several reputable Legal Services to provide Legally Assisted FDR.
+In certain instances, we can assist you in locating suitable legal representation, or if you already have a lawyer, they can participate.

-Attending mediation with your lawyer means you will get advice and the opportunity to discuss matters with your legal counsel during the session.
+Engaging in mediation with your lawyer provides you with immediate access to legal advice and the opportunity to discuss matters with your legal counsel during the session.
 Mediators are unable to offer legal advice, making this a significant advantage.